Japanese Garden Design in Canada | Nitobe to Nikka Yuko

 Water: Low to moderate

-Blooms: Summer, seed heads persist through winter
+Blooms: Plumes from June, persist through winter

 Ready to Bring This Style to Life?